It from ETH: Multi-interval Entanglement and Replica Wormholes from Large-$c$ BCFT Ensemble

 where $L$ is the circumference of the circle where resulting CFT lives.
 Under this element the lower-half-plane coordinate $w=x+iy$ transforms as

-The quotient $H^{2}/\Gamma_{g}$ is done by restricting the lower-half-plane into the fundamental domain $r_{g}<|w|<e^{\frac{2\pi L}{\beta}}r_{g}$ with $r_{g}>0$ properly chosen such that the two Cardy boundaries lives inside this fundamental domain and finally identifying the two semicircles $|w|=r_{g}$ and $w=e^{\frac{2\pi L}{\beta}}r_{g}$ (see Fig.~\ref{pic:2BCFT1CFTquotient}).\footnote{We note that with the Cardy boundaries already added-in this construction is not strictly speaking a quotient of a manifold by a subgroup of its automorphism group, as the transform Equ.~(\ref{eq:gw}) wouldn't leave the positions and shapes of the Cardy boundaries invariant.
-Thus, a better way is to say that we do the quotient first and then add the Cardy boundaries into the fundamental domain.
-We will not be bothered by this subtlety hereafter.} This quotient naturally extend into the bulk Equ.~(\ref{eq:Epoincare}) with the branes Equ.~(\ref{eq:branes}).
+The quotient $H^{2}/\Gamma_{g}$ is done by restricting the lower-half-plane into the fundamental domain $r_{g}<|w|<e^{\frac{2\pi L}{\beta}}r_{g}$ with $r_{g}>0$ properly chosen such that the Cardy boundary lives inside this fundamental domain and finally identifying the two semicircles $|w|=r_{g}$ and $w=e^{\frac{2\pi L}{\beta}}r_{g}$ (see Fig.~\ref{pic:1BCFT1CFTquotient}).\footnote{We note that with the Cardy boundary already added-in this construction is not strictly speaking a quotient of a manifold by a subgroup of its automorphism group, as the transform Equ.~(\ref{eq:gw}) wouldn't leave the positions and shapes of the Cardy boundaries invariant.
+Thus, a better way is to say that we do the quotient first and then add the Cardy boundary into the fundamental domain.
+We will not be bothered by this subtlety hereafter.} This quotient naturally extends into the bulk Equ.~(\ref{eq:Epoincare}) with the brane Equ.~(\ref{eq:branes}).
 This is because the element Equ.~(\ref{eq:gw}) naturally extends to an element of the isometry of the metric Equ.~(\ref{eq:Epoincare})